Meta Lead Ads PII Compliance May 2026: Form Field Restrictions, GDPR Lawful Basis & State-Level Privacy Workflow

 Lead Ads as Selling or Sharing

 California's CPRA defines selling and sharing broadly enough that several Lead Ads configurations fall within scope.
-The April 2026 enforcement guidance from the California Privacy Protection Agency explicitly flagged Lead Ads where the form data is shared with downstream marketing partners or used for cross-context behavioural advertising.
-The guidance triggered a wave of Lead Ads form rebuilds across the e-commerce, financial, and educational sectors during Q2 2026.
+Under CPRA, Lead Ads where the form data is shared with downstream marketing partners or used for cross-context behavioural advertising fall within the selling/sharing definition, and the CPPA's active 2026 enforcement focus has driven a wave of Lead Ads form rebuilds across the e-commerce, financial, and educational sectors.

 For multi-state audit of Lead Ads disclosure language, run Legal Compliance Scan.
 Reference the consolidated US regulatory frame through United States Meta Compliance.